 After a home-exchange in Victoria this past August, I wrote a post about our overall Home Exchange experiences.
 I sent a copy of that post to HomeExchange.com.
 Consistent with my previous communication with them, their reply was prompt and personal.
 As they knew that my husband and I had an October exchange planned in Palm Desert, they asked if I would write about that experience for their November newsletter.
 The link to that publication is copied below.
 Please don’t hesitate to let me know if I can answer any questions about home exchange for you.
 I’d be happy to do so.
 I am not an official HomeExchage.com Ambassador, nor do I work for their company in any way.
 But I have been a member of HomeExchange.com for almost ten years and have been very satisfied with their services.
 Thank you for reading my article.

-We’ve just returned from an immensely enjoyable week in Victoria, BC (a two-hour drive from our home).
+We’ve just returned from an immensely enjoyable week in Victoria, BC.
 While there, we explored many breathtaking hiking trails, had some magnificent beach time, bought our groceries at local farmers’ markets, took in a couple of IMAX films…and had a restful and rejuvenating stay.

 Okay, I know what you’re thinking— “these people are traveling fools!
 Do they ever stay home?”
 We love our home, and we do stay here…sometimes.
 As our retirement allows us the time and flexibility to travel, and there are many people and places that we want to see, we take advantage of this freedom whenever we can (while we can)!
 Adding to this, our travel tastes are simple, so we have been able to get around quite affordably.
 Since retiring, all but two of our excursions have been road trips.
 For accommodations, we have been fortunate to be able to stay with friends/family, find low-cost roadside motels and to use home exchange.